Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: The Measure of Observability via STLOG

 Substituting the series in Eq.~\eqref{eq:DAseries} into \(\mathbf{W}_{\boldsymbol{\Sigma}^{-1}}\) in~\eqref{eq:gramiansigmadef} and integrating yields the STLOG in Definition~\ref{def:stlog}.

 \begin{defn} The order-$r$ \emph{short-term local observability Gramian (STLOG)} is the matrix

 which would be evaluated at \((\mathbf{x}^*, \mathbf{u}; T)\), respectively, the initial condition, control input, and observation time.
-As such, the STLOG is a novel point-wise representation of observability, in contrast to the traditional LOG, which requires integration over an entire trajectory.
-It enables \emph{local} assessment of how the evolution of the system under the current control input contributes to the observability of the current operating state, and aligns with our goal of leveraging observability within predictive control frameworks designed in Section~\ref{sec:OAC}.
+As such, the STLOG is a novel point-wise representation of observability, which enables \emph{local} assessment of how the evolution of the system under the current control input contributes to the observability of the current operating state, and aligns with our goal of leveraging observability within predictive control frameworks designed in Section~\ref{sec:OAC}.

 \end{defn}